 How Many Awards?
 Not specified

-How to Apply: All applicants should complete the King’s College London online application process for either the MRes Clinical Research, MSc Clinical Nursing or MSc Palliative Care programmes.
-The personal statement submitted for that MSc application must include a brief sentence stating that you have also applied for this specific scholarship and how the Burdett Fellow Scholarship would impact you and your local/professional communities.
+All applicants should complete the King’s College London online application process for either the MRes Clinical Research, MSc Clinical Nursing, or MSc Palliative Care programmes.
+The personal statement submitted for that MSc application must include a brief sentence stating that you have also applied for this King’s College London Burdett Postgraduate Nursing Scholarship and how the Burdett Fellow Scholarship would impact you and your local/professional communities.

 You will be asked to submit the following documents for your application to be considered: